Shaunythunder/LorielleOS-Mod/README.txt

 This is a modified version of OpenOS 1.8.6 that has been customized for use in Greg Tech New Horizons.

+=======USER WARNING======
+This operating system has a installation process that wipes the destination hard drive.
+The reason for this is that OpenOS must be installed on a computer before this OS can be installed.
+-------END WARNING-------

 ## Features

 **Planned but not yet implemented:**